 Last night it would’ve been the easiest thing for me to take my boy’s book by force and put it where he couldn’t reach it.
 I could coerce him into doing the right thing because I’m stronger than him.
 And if he were a strapping teenager I could control him through carrots and sticks.
-I could make him do what I wanted by making threats and saying things like, “Under my roof, you’ll do what I say!”
+I could make him do what I wanted with harsh words and threats.
+“Under my roof, you’ll do what I say!”

 But what kind of father would I be if I did that?
 And what kind of son would he be?
 He wouldn’t be a son but a slave.
 And since we were not made to be slaves he’d eventually run away.

 I don’t want to relate to my son through power or the fear of punishment.
 I want to relate to him through love.
-And how do I do that?
+How do I do that?
 By giving him freedom to resist me, and then loving him no matter what.

 It’s the same with our heavenly Father.

 This is the surprising announcement of the gospel.
-Despite all our mistakes and foolishness, our Father holds nothing against us but waits by the gate for us to come home so he can clothe us and throw a party that is so outrageously good fun that religious kill-joys are scandalized by it.
+Despite all our mistakes and foolishness, our Father holds nothing against us.
+He waits by the gate for us to come home so he can clothe us and throw a party that is so outrageously good fun that religious kill-joys are scandalized by it.

-Again, it’s the same with our heavenly Father.
+It’s the same with our heavenly Father.
 We love because he first loved us, and we trust because he first trusted us.
-See the sequence?
+That’s the biblical pattern.
 God acts; we respond.

 Everything that God has ever done testifies to his love for us.
 The Garden, the tree, the cross – he did it all because he loves us and believes in us and is not willing that any of us should perish.
 His enduring hope is that we will stop doubting his intentions and trust him back.

-And when that happens – when we stand firm in the confidence of our Father’s love – life will really begin!
+And when that happens – when we stand firm in the confidence of our Father’s love – life truly begins!

 If you enjoy Escape to Reality, sign up to our email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.